 \label{sec:influence_scores}

 The changes in the performance score (CRPS) of the precipitation prediction are provided in Fig. \ref{fig:plots_CRPS_2Z} and \ref{fig:plots_CRPS_2Z-2MI} for the 2Z and 2Z-2MI methods, respectively.
-The AMs were here recalibrated on the CP, and assessed on the independent VP.
+The AMs were recalibrated on the CP and were assessed on the independent VP.
 The score was processed for each station and both reanalysis datasets.
-For ERA-20C, the 12h-MTW, 6h-MTW, and 3h-MTW could be assessed, while only the two first could be processed with the MERRA-2 dataset.
+For ERA-20C, the 12-h MTW, 6-h MTW, and 3-h MTW could be assessed, whereas only the two first could be processed with the MERRA-2 dataset.

-The MTW improved the precipitation prediction, as the CRPS globally decreased for all stations, both on the CP and the VP.
-The VP showed a greater variability, likely related to the short period it represents (6 yr).
-The prediction skill on the CP was almost always improved further by reducing the time step of the MTW, but not of the same magnitude.
-For ERA-20C, the magnitude of the improvement of 2Z on the CP was relatively reduced when using a 3h-MTW instead of a 6h-MTW, and the variablility on the VP increased.
-However, as it was shown in Fig. \ref{fig:changes_S1}, the selection of analogue dates was improved relatively equally for every reduction of the MTW time step.
-A possible reason could be that the ERA-20C dataset was build by only assimilating surface observations, while the AMs rely on the geopotential at 500~hPa.
-Thus, the timing of the atmospheric circulation at higher pressure levels might not be completely in phase with the real perturbation systems that caused the observed precipitations.
-The MTW with the MERRA-2 dataset and the 2Z method also showed a certain slope break after the 12h-MTW, that could not be explained, and that is less important for the 2Z-2MI method.
-However, the 12h-MTW resulted in important variability for the 2Z-2MI method and the MERRA-2 dataset.
+The MTW improved the precipitation prediction because the CRPS globally decreased for all stations, both for the CP and the VP.
+The VP showed greater variability, which is likely related to its short period of six years.
+The prediction skill for the CP was almost always improved further by reducing the time step of the MTW, but not at the same magnitude.
+For ERA-20C, the magnitude of the improvement of 2Z for the CP was relatively reduced when using a 3-h MTW instead of a 6-h MTW, and the variability for the VP increased.
+However, as shown in Fig. \ref{fig:changes_S1}, the selection of analogue dates was improved relatively equally for every reduction of the MTW time step.
+A possible reason is that the ERA-20C dataset was built by assimilating only surface observations, whereas the AMs rely on the geopotential height at 500 hPa.
+Thus, the timing of the atmospheric circulation at higher pressure levels might not be completely in phase with the actual perturbation systems which caused the observed precipitations.
+The MTW with the MERRA-2 dataset and the 2Z method also showed a certain slope break after the 12-h MTW that could not be explained and was less important for the 2Z-2MI method.
+However, the 12-h MTW resulted in important variability for the 2Z-2MI method and the MERRA-2 dataset.

 The introduction of an MTW was previously found to show greater improvement of the S1 criterion for days with higher precipitation values (Sect. \ref{sec:changes_analogy_circul}).
-The impact of the MTW was then assessed in terms of change of prediction performance per precipitation classes (for the target day).
-Figure \ref{fig:changes_CRPS_precip_threshold} synthesizes these differences for the Ulrichen station, using the original parameters with the MTW.
-It shows that, after the introduction of the MTW, the performance score was in average further improved (reduced CRPS) for days with higher precipitation than for non-rainy days and small precipitation values.
-When recalibrating the parameters using the MTW, the spread of the changes in CRPS tended to decrease, but with a slight loss in performance for the most rainy days (not shown).
+The impact of the MTW was then assessed in terms of changes in prediction performance per precipitation class for the target day.
+Figure \ref{fig:changes_CRPS_precip_threshold} synthesises these differences for the Ulrichen station by using the original parameters with the MTW.
+After the introduction of the MTW, the performance score was generally further improved with reduced CRPS for days with higher precipitation than for non-rainy days and small precipitation values.
+When recalibrating the parameters using the MTW, the spread of the changes in CRPS tended to decrease, although a slight loss in performance was noted for the most rainy days (not shown).